 As a national AAAA Tourist Attraction, WBG has also made outstanding contributions to tourism and popular science education.
 It has been named a National Popular Science Education Base and a National Youth Education Base for Science and Technology.
 It is also a Municipal and Provincial Popular Science Education Base, Environmental Education Base and Patriotic Education Base.

-As the leading institutionin the CAS Sino-African Joint Research Center, WBG leads more than 10 CAS institutions in conducting cooperative research and activities with a number of African countries in the fields of science, technology and education.
+Currently, WBG has a total of 275 staff, including 155 research scientists.
+WBG is authorized to award the M.S. degree in botany, ecology, horticulture, biotechnology, and environmental engineering, and the Ph.D. degree in botany and ecology, as well as offer postdoctoral training programs in biology and ecology.
+As the leading institution in the CAS Sino-African Joint Research Center, WBG leads more than 10 CAS institutions in conducting cooperative research and activities with a number of African countries in the fields of science, technology and education.
 Also, the Wuhan Botanical Garden has collaborative research agreements with universities and research institutions in more than 40 countries and regions, such as the United States, the United Kingdom, Australia and New Zealand.
 In 2007, WBG hosted the Third Global Botanic Gardens Congress.

 Deputy Director: WU Hao

 Address: Wuhan Botanical Garden, Chinese Academy of Science, Moshan, Wuhan, P.R.
 China